codeswitch17/DLM/README.md

 2. Run the calc_ppl.sh script with the following arguments:

-Arg1 -> Training data combined txt
+arg1: train file

-Arg2 -> Dev data combined txt
+arg2: dev file

-Arg3 -> Test data combined txt
+arg3: test file

 The perplexity results will be printed on the console

 (NOTE - Default settings run for ENG-MAN code-switched text.
-For running other settings, you may have to manually change specific language identification code (they have been commented with "NOTE") in clean_for_lm.py and get_SystemB_ppl.py)
+For running other settings, you may have to manually change specific language identification code (they have been commented with "NOTE") in clean_for_lm.py and compute_DLM_ppl.py)